Browse by Medical Category

-Learn more about clinical care, education and research in diabetes at Mass General.
+Learn more about clinical care, education and research in diabetes at Massachusetts General Hospital.

 Massachusetts General Hospital research has found that insulin production may persist for decades after the onset of type 1 diabetes.
 Beta cell functioning also appears to be preserved in some patients years after apparent loss of pancreatic function.

 A phase I clinical trial has confirmed that use of a generic vaccine to raise levels of an immune system modulator can cause the death of autoimmune cells targeting the insulin-secreting cells of the pancreas and temporarily restore insulin secretion in human patients with type 1 diabetes.